International Commercial Debt Collection: The Network Advantage

 What Makes Cross-Border Collection Structurally Different

 Information asymmetry.
 When your debtor is abroad, you don't know their current financial status, their asset structure, or whether they're approaching insolvency.
-Local agents can access commercial registers, credit bureaus, and insolvency databases that foreign creditors cannot.
+Local agents access commercial registers, credit bureaus, and insolvency databases that foreign creditors cannot reach directly.

 The debtor's calculation.
 An international debtor knows the creditor faces jurisdictional friction.
-Filing suit abroad is expensive, slow, and uncertain.
-The debtor may calculate — often correctly — that the foreign creditor won't pursue aggressively.
 A local collection agent eliminates that perceived advantage instantly.

 Enforcement is the bottleneck.
-Getting a judgment is one process.
-Enforcing it across borders is another.
-Within the EU, the Brussels I Regulation provides mutual enforcement.
-Outside the EU, enforcement often requires a fresh local proceeding — or an arbitral award enforceable under the New York Convention.
+Within the EU, Brussels I provides mutual enforcement.
+Outside the EU, enforcement often requires a fresh local proceeding or an arbitral award under the New York Convention.

 The Network Model